 Skills and Behaviors for New Thinking Worksheet

-Developed by the eSchool of Graduate PME
+Developed by the Global College of PME

 We can increase our probability of success in solving complex problems and making decisions if we think differently about the skills associated with them.
 Skills like critical thinking and creative thinking.
 It also means that we need to look deeper at how we solve problems and make decisions.